taylorza/zxn-inlineasm-doc/Documentation/Getting-Started.md

  140 RANDOMIZE USR 50000 : Call our machine code routine
  ```

- OK, enough of this stuff that just seems like a lot of code that does not seem to add value.
-I mean really all that could have been done with a simple
+ OK, enough of this stuff that just seems like a lot of code that does not seem to add any value.
+I mean really, all that could have been done with a simple

  `10 PRINT "Hello World" : GO TO 10`